Consider Protecting Your:

 - Violations of common employment laws

 Businesses that have employees must adhere to a number of federal and state laws.
 Should they violate any of these laws, they may be held responsible by any affected employees.
-Employment practices liability insurance is a specialized form of liability coverage that helps protect businesses from covered claims and suits that arise from covered employment infractions.
+EPLI is a specialized form of liability coverage that helps protect businesses from covered claims and suits that arise from covered employment infractions.

-What sorts of incidents are covered by employment practices liability policies?
+What sorts of incidents are covered by employment liability policies?

 What businesses can benefit from having EPLI coverage?